 If you’re a fan of McDonald’s Mocha Frappe or Starbucks’ Mocha Frappuccino, you will love this version.
-I’m about to show you how to make it with ease, but first, we need to take a look at its calorie count.
+I’m about to show you how to easily make it.
+But first, let’s take a look at its calorie count.

 A serving of this DIY Dark Chocolate Mocha Frappuccino contains 345 kcal without the whipped cream topping (if you follow my ingredient recommendations).
 With whipped cream, the calories go up to 370.

 For a Dark Chocolate Mocha Frappuccino, you’ll need the following ingredients:

 - Ice Cubes.
 Make sure you have your serving glass filled with ice cubes to the top.
 This is the amount you’re going to need to make a blended drink with a smooth icy texture.